milanbhojani/unknownmessager.github.io/README.md

 User have enter whatsapp Number and click on Button tool simply redirect to you your whatsapp chat without save contact details

-Note* (Tool Not Store your Any Data It's Simply Redirect on wa.me/+91Your-Number)
+### Note: Tool Not Store your Any Data It's Simply Redirect on wa.me/+91Your-Number*

 ### Screenshot
 ![](./Design/ss1.png)